hosackm/l33t/README.md

 I'm working off a subset of problems from [leetcode](leetcode.com) as chosen by the author of [Grind 75](https://www.techinterviewhandbook.org/grind75).

 My solutions will be done mostly in Python as that's the language I'd most likely choose to interview in.
-However, I'll occasionally solve problems in other languages when it suits the problem or if I'm curious to see how the solution would differ (ie. Go, Zig, C).
+However, I'll occasionally solve problems in other languages when it suits the problem or if I'm curious to see how the solution would differ (ie. Go, Zig, C, etc.).

 ## Running tests